We are dedicated to changing the face of tech.

 Workshops

 It all started with our workshops.
 To make tech careers more accessible, we began running regular free programming workshops in October 2013.
-These workshops take place within numerous chapters all over the world and are led by developers who choose to volunteer as coaches with us.
+These workshops take place all over the world and are led by developers who choose to volunteer as coaches with us.

 Our attendees are able to learn and thrive in these workshops, with one community member stating: “Each time I would come out of a workshop feeling energised, and that would help me keep focused on my journey and not give up.”